Faculty Technology Institute OER Deep Dive

 Participants will be required to:

-The proposal should provide a brief description (no more than one page) of your project or assignment idea.
-Please include how you see your project changing the learning experience or your students, learning outcomes you hope to promote, and how your participation in this workshop would benefit your teaching and potentially benefit teaching and learning for others in your department or program.
-Preference will be given to projects that will be used for a specific course that you will be teaching in the 2018/19 academic year.
+The proposal should provide a brief description (no more than one page) of your project.
+Please include how you see your planned use of OER changing the learning experience for your students, learning outcomes you hope to promote, and how your participation in this workshop would benefit your teaching and potentially benefit teaching and learning for others in your department or program.
+Preference will be given to projects that will be used for a specific course that you will be teaching in the 2019/20 academic year.
 Please contact anyone in Educational Technology with questions.